jasonsahl/Phylomark/README.md

 v_1_5: Code rewritten for consistency with new programs as well as working with Python 3.7+

+v_1_6: updated code to work with newer version of MUSCLE

+v_1_7: small edits to address bugs

+v_1_8: fixed BLAST gap problem that was causing problems with extracted BLAST alignments

 ### Installation:

--The easiest way to install Phylomark is through Conda:
+-The easiest way to install Phylomark is through Conda; the successfully tested version of Python is 3.10.11:

-`conda create -n phylomark python=3.7`
+`conda create -n phylomark`
 `conda activate phylomark`
 `conda install -c bioconda muscle fasttree blast biopython dendropy mothur`